Shannon South, FNTP, RWP

 Nutrition has been such an incredible journey for me.
 I thought I knew so much about it, but studying to be a nutritionist has completely flipped my beliefs on their head and I really cannot wait to help others to discover what true health feels like.

-I got into skateboarding and surfing.
+I started skateboarding and surfing.
 I skated a bit when I was a teenager, but really became obsessed in my 40’s!
 I am such a huge proponent of girls skateboarding.
 It frees your mind and gives such a strong sense of confidence.
 I have worked with the awesome organization Girlsriders.org, helping teach skateboarding basics to girls and women.

 After my son was born, I wasn’t able to skate much, so I started running with a jogging stroller because that was the only exercise I could really do with him – and I needed to get out!
 A few months into it, I committed to running the Brooklyn Half Marathon and lost all of my baby weight by race day.
 Running a half marathon has become an annual goal of mine to stay fit and keep my sanity as a new mom.